rainu/go-conf/README.md

 ## Define default values

-For applying default values you have to define a function which will be called every time a struct will be created.
+For applying default values there are two ways to do this:

+### Register a function

 ```go
 package main